projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 The workflow can be summarized as:

 1. vhost device init.
-Vhost proxy create two eventfd for ioeventfd and irqfd.
+Vhost proxy creates two eventfd for ioeventfd and irqfd.
 2. pass irqfd to vhost kernel driver.
 3. pass irq fd to vhm driver